matek50939/Flappy-Bird/README.md

-This is a classic flappy bird game where you use space aor click to jump and r to restart.
+This is the git to my flappy bird game in python.
+Use space to jump and r to restart.
+Be careful not to bump in a pillar.
+Have fun!